ncbi/bert_gt/README.md

 -----

-This repository provides source codes of our paper [BERT-GT: Cross-sentence n-ary relation extraction with BERT and Graph Transformer].
+This repository provides source codes of our paper [BERT-GT: Cross-sentence n-ary relation extraction with BERT and Graph Transformer] and the BERT-GT implementation of our paper [BioRED: A Rich Biomedical Relation Extraction Dataset].

 ## Environment: